IPL 7: Upset MCA shoots letter to CCI, BCCI over IPL Eliminator

-Mumbai Cricket Association objects to Indian board's decision to allot IPL big-ticket game to Brabourne
+Mumbai Cricket Association objects to Indian board's decision to allot the Indian Premier League seventh edition's big-ticket game to Brabourne stadium

 On one hand the Mumbai Cricket Association (MCA) is fighting hard to get the Indian Premier League-7 final back to the Wankhede Stadium, while on the other, they have shot off a letter to the Cricket Club of India (CCI), who will host the Eliminator on May 28 after the Board of Control for Cricket in India (BCCI) moved all matches out of Chennai.